-For over 30 years the Clinton Valley Chapter of Trout Unlimited has hosted a weekend at the historic Wa Wa Sum Lodge on the banks of the Main Stream of the Au Sable’s fabled “Holy Waters” just east of Grayling.
+For over 30 years the Clinton Valley Chapter of Trout Unlimited has hosted a weekend at the historic Wa Wa Sum Lodge on the banks of the Main Stream of the Au Sable’s fabled “Holy Water” just east of Grayling.
 This is the chapter’s most prized event as it gives our members an opportunity to come together, enjoy the water that TU was founded on and create memories that will last a lifetime.
 We truly cherish this event every year!

 Wa Wa Sum is a Michigan State University research and conference facility located on the Au Sable River six miles east of Grayling.